Why Johnny Doesn't Like to Read

 Pupils taught by the pure deaf-mute “meaning” method of Picture Story Reading Lessons had developed crippled conditioned reflexes in reading.

 On 40L's Dyslexia Page, you can see how to achieve proper conditioning of reflexes, along with a full explanation of how sight words and whole language teaching can induce or increase dyslexia.
-This page also explains brain research related to reading and the nature of sound.
+Recent brain research has found that the adult brain of good readers does not process words as wholes, but instead, as Stanislas Dehaene explains in his article, The Massive Impact of Literacy on the Brain, by analyzing the individual letters and letter teams at the same time in a "massively parallel architecture."
+More information about brain research is on 40L's dyslexia page.
 It also explains the cognitive dissonance induced by conditioning the reflexes with whole word methods.

 The Hidden Nature of the Reading Problem and its Impact on Vocabulary Development